-- The symptoms tell you where to look first: patient can't move the left leg and arm \rightarrow look on the right hemisphere) - Lean back in your chair and reduce the image magnification for a good overview - Choose a narrow window to enhance contrast, this "stroke window" is often saved as a preset on the keyboard, see fig. 1 to compare brain window and stroke window9 a) Brain window pre-set.
-Right occipital infarct (white arrow).
+Patient can't move the left leg and arm > look on the right hemisphere

+- Lean back in your chair and reduce the image magnification for a good overview - Choose a narrow window to enhance contrast, this "stroke window" is often saved as a pre-set on the keyboard, see fig. 1 to compare brain window and stroke window9
-Fig. 1.

 Axial image of a head CT scan of a patient with symptoms of a stroke.